Crownpeak/Search-G2/custom-endpoint-examples/README.md

 ## Crownpeak SearchG2 Custom Endpoint Best Practice Examples

-Customers may want to have total control over the way that their data is indexed by Solr.
+Customers may may want to insert data directly into a Solr collection rather than being required to pass it through Crownpeak DXM.
 For this purpose Crownpeak provides SearchG2 Custom Endpoints.
 ***

 ## Crownpeak Search Custom Endpoint Content Architecture

 Crownpeak Search G2 Custom Endpoints work by restricting access to an entire Crownpeak Search G2 Collection.
 In order to interact with Crownpeak Search G2 Custom Endpoints, a request **MUST** be made:

-* Using HTTPS (i.e. https://searchg2.crownpeak.net/{crownpeak\_searchg2\_collection\_name}/{query};
+* Using HTTPS (i.e. https://searchg2.crownpeak.net/{crownpeak_searchg2_collection_name}/{query};
 * Using TLS1.2;
 * Supplying both the correct client username and password to the request.